Skip to content

 On-Set Supervision

-Before cameras rolled, I invested heavily in pre-production planning: storyboards, previs, and concept art for every major VFX sequence.
+Before cameras rolled, we invested heavily in pre-production planning: storyboards, previs, and concept art for every major VFX sequence.
 On a tight budget, this upfront work was essential to avoid costly surprises in post.
 On set, I provided real-time VFX guidance including camera and lighting setup for VFX-heavy scenes, tracking marker placement, HDRI capture, and reference photography.
 I collaborated daily with the DoP on framing and lighting for VFX plates, coordinated with the art department on practical elements, and worked closely with showrunner Samad Davis and the team back at the studio to execute what we had planned.

 Post-Production & Creative Direction